Gautam-Balachandran/SoftwareDev-MIDTERM/readme.md

 - Git

     It is possible to manage version control through Eclipse and the git plugin, but it typically requires creating another project.

+## Google Mock

+Google mock is a testing framework used to test dependency between classes and methods.

+Google mock has been added to the project to test the interface between the classes.
+The class AckermannController has been mocked and one test case has been added in AckermannControllerMock.cpp in test directory.

+CMakeLists.txt has been updated to link googlemock libraries in both main repository and test directory.
+The test case steeringTest used to test the steering angle computed has been properly invoked.

 ## Doxygen